Leeton, New South Wales: History

 In July 1938 it was proposed to the Willimbong Shire by the Civil Aviation Board that the area around Fivebough could be developed into an aerodrome since the Leeton Aerodrome at the race course was too small and could only operate on a restricted license.
 Willimbong Shire agreed to lease the land with preliminary work carried out on the site but the aerodrome was never used by any commercial airline.

 During World War II, the Royal Australian Air Force established a training school in the nearby town of Narrandera which was a large aerodrome.
 After this, a report from the Department of Civil Aviation stated that Fivebough was eminently suitable as an aerodrome but strongly recommended that they should consider jointly operating the aerodrome with Narrandera Shire.

 During the early part of the 1930s Willimbong Shire took over the town water supply when it became apparent that the town needed a second water tower which was completed next to the first tower on 27 March 1937.

 The swimming baths in Leeton were constructed by voluntary labour and were completed on 24 February 1932.
 The Leeton Swimming Club made a request that the swimming baths be replaced by a modern swimming complex.
 In 1959 money was raised though the Irrigana Festival, a biennial festival in the town, and the Leeton Shire obtained a loan.
 On 17 November 1962 the Leeton & District Memorial Swimming Pool was opened.

-Rice growing became a major industry during World War II under government promotion to help supply food for troops.
+Rice growing became a major industry during World War II, under government promotion to help supply food for troops.
 A number of local farmers, such as teenager Norm Houghton, pioneered the planting of new varieties to suit the local conditions.
 The Irrigana Festival began in 1959 as a biennial event but was short lived due to a lack of strong publicity value.
-The name "Irrigana" was chosen from a competition in the Murrumbidgee Irrigator, In 1970 a similar festival returned in the town known as the "Rice Bowl Festival" and by 1988 the festival was renamed to "Sunwhite Rice Festival" with sponsorship from the Ricegrowers Co-Operative Limited.
+The name "Irrigana" was chosen from a competition in the Murrumbidgee Irrigator.
+In 1970 a similar festival returned in the town, known as the "Rice Bowl Festival", and by 1988 the festival was renamed to "Sunwhite Rice Festival" with sponsorship from SunRice.